Minor in Latin American Studies

 social sciences into a unified view of Latin America.

-throughout the university, including courses on Latin America in Anthropology,
+university, including courses on Latin America in Anthropology, History, Music,

-History, Music, Political Science, and Romance Languages.
+Political Science, and Romance Studies.
 In their senior

 project, students also have the opportunity to explore a theme of particular

 interest with the coordinated support of the faculty advisors from different